Between Diana and Isis: Egypt’s “Renaissance” and the Neo-Pharaonic Style (1920s‒1930s)

 40 It recalls in particular a painted plaster conserved in the collection of the Ashmolean Museum of Art and Archaeology in Oxford that represents the two daughters of Akhenaton and Nefertiti, c.
 1345-1335 BC.

-41 After graduating from the decoration department of the Royal Academy of Fine Arts in Rome in 1928, Ayad returned to Egypt the following year and was the first to propose the idea of creating an Egyptian Academy in Rome on the model of the other foreign academies established in the Italian capital.
+41 After graduating from the decorative arts class of the Royal Academy of Fine Arts in Rome in 1928, Ayad returned to Egypt the following year and was the first to propose the idea of creating an Egyptian Academy in Rome on the model of the other foreign academies established in the Italian capital.
 The Egyptian Academy in Rome was inaugurated in 1947, and Mohamed Naghi became its first director.

 42 Mirrit Boutros Ghali, “Un programme de réforme agraire pour l’Égypte,” L’Égypte contemporaine, no. 38, January-February 1947, p.
 3-66.